Standards of the Schwarz Vulpes Companion Dog

 Serious Faults: Faults in coat include too long outer coat, too woolly, too much undercoat and/or curly

-Shedding: This breed sheds slightly during the longer days of the years cycle.
+Shedding: This breed sheds during the longer days of the years cycle.
 Usually beginning to shed in May or June.
-Shedding takes about a month.
-The dog will appear darker in color and much thinner.
+Shedding takes about a month or two.
+The dog will appear darker in color and much thinner and taller during their shed.
 The use of a pin brush will keep the dog looking full and not pull all the undercoat out.
 In this breed we like to keep that thick coat appearance as long as we can.

 Shedding will begin at the hocks, legs and rear of the dog.
 The soft lighter colored undercoat will die out and will be seen as clumps of hanging fur caught up in the dog’s coat.
 This shedding will make the dog itchy and he/she may rub up against trees, bushes or kennel wire to remove this undercoat.
 The owner can help the breed shed by using a pin brush and several brushings a day.
 Brush in both directions.